 This rooftop bar is located at the top of The Jane hotel, and it offers great views, cold drinks, and a leisurely and fun atmosphere.

-The Ides is perched atop the Wythe Hotel, and while the line for this Williamsburg bar may be a bit long -- and packed with European tourists -- after sunset, the view is worth it.
+The Ides is perched atop the Wythe Hotel, and while the line for this Williamsburg bar may be a bit long -- and dense with European tourists -- after sunset, the view is worth it.
 The indoor-outdoor lounge boasts glittering views of Manhattan, and though the buildings are the same as what you'd see from many a North Brooklyn rooftop, the Ides' bartenders mix strong drinks with a professional edge.

 Stepping into this bar is like walking into your grandmother's place; vintage Victorian throw rugs and ottomans are set up for you to lounge on while sipping lemonade.
 The difference is that this lemonade, of an orange blossom variety, gets a bit of extra kick from some added rum.
 It's one of many three-ingredient-max cocktails on a list shared between both floors of this bi-level den.
 Our advice?
 Head to the second floor, a rooftop bar with a frozen-margarita station to complement the list of beers available downstairs.